 The larger the company, the more the new processes, the higher the risk certain individuals will feel uncomfortable.

 This is why management should be really transparent as to why processes are introduced.
 A common (shared) goal is to be achieved for a process to make sense.

-BONUS – Can You Sell Your Ideas As a Business Venture?
+Can You Sell Your Ideas As a Business Venture?

-Let’s talk about ideas.
+As a final note, let’s talk about ideas.
 To be honest, I know a lot of people who were more creative or you may say they are kind of dreamers they have lots of faith in some ideas they come up with and they say “Oh gosh if only I had the money and the team and you know the resource and the networks and I was going to make that idea a reality”.